Mu-Sigma/muHVT/README.md

+**IMPORTANT NOTICE**: This repository has been archived.
+All future updates and releases will be made available in [Mu-Sigma/HVT](/Mu-Sigma/HVT) repository.
+Similarly, CRAN package [muHVT](https://cran.r-project.org/web/packages/muHVT/) has been discontinued and all the future releases will be made available on [HVT](https://cran.r-project.org/web/packages/HVT/) package.

 # muHVT: Collection of functions used to build hierarchical topology preserving maps

 #### Zubin Dowlaty, Shubhra Prakash, Sangeet Moy Das, Shantanu Vaidya, Praditi Shah, Srinivasan Sudarsanam, Somya Shambhawi